 Adelaidians will actually get there the quickest by travelling through Auckland and Houston.
 Western Australians jet to the Big Apple in the least amount of time via Hong Kong with Cathay Pacific.

 |Adelaide||23h 25m||Auckland & Houston||Air New Zealand & United|

 |Perth||25h 15m||Hong Kong||Cathay Pacific|

-Travellers from the East Coast of Australia can get to London the quickest by transiting through Singapore with Singapore Airlines, often with layovers of just 50 or 55 minutes.
-The shared British colonial history of Singapore and Australia could explain the high frequency of flights on this version of the Kangaroo Route.
+For travellers from the East Coast of Australia, transiting through Singapore with Singapore Airlines takes advantage of efficient layovers of often less than one hour.
+(The shared British colonial history of Singapore and Australia could explain the high frequency of flights on this version of the Kangaroo Route.)